+No matter what year it is, motorists will always face some holiday hazards.
 Why is holiday travel dangerous?
 What is the most dangerous holiday to drive, and where?
 To find out more about holiday travel risks, a study by ValuePenguin looked at the Fatality Analysis Reporting System's fatal car accident data over a span of four years.
 Some of their findings:

 Memorial Day Weekend came in first, with an average of 312 fatal accidents per year.
 Labor Day weekend and 4th of July weekend followed close behind, with 308 and 307 respectively.
 (The average number of fatal accidents in a normal/non-holiday 3-day span was 250.)